Isangeles/fire/README.md

 Logged clients can use different JSON requests to modify their characters and interact with others on the server.

-Check documentation for a detailed description of all client requests and server responses.
+Check documentation for a detailed description of all available requests and server responses.
 ## Documentation
 Source code documentation could be easily browsed with the `go doc` command.